cribsheets/fizzbuzz-c/README.md

 intended to be the optimal or most clever solution, but it satisfies the rules of the exercise.

-to see the solutions branch
+to see the solutions branch:

+`git checkout solutions`

+to return to the master branch:

+`git checkout master`

+(or just look it up on GitHub.)

 ## can you do better?